Blog posts

 Revisiting the story of that kiss and her time at the chateau, my mother related how she and the other evacuated families had to share the building with the Germans who were housed in the stable blocks as barracks.

 Living side by side was uncomfortable.
-One day a soldier came to my mother’s aid when trying to retrieve something from the river running through the grounds.
+One day a soldier came to my mother’s aid when trying to rescue a broach from the river running through the grounds.
 Though she refused his help at first it was her mother who made sense of the situation and how that young German soldier was forced into being there too and allowed him to help.

-"I don't want to kill you," he said, "I don't want to kill anything.
+"I don't want to kill you," he said, "I don't want to kill anything - anyone.
 But they send me.
-They take my life and they send me - change for what?
-It's mad.
+They take my life and they send me from my family.
+For what?
+It's mad."

 War is mad.
-When humanity turns on itself everyone loses and the cry for recovery reaches through the generations.
-During these days of remembrace in which the UN also asks nations around the world to acknowledge in their own way what happened in World War II, the focus is on remembering and reconciliation.
+When humanity turns on itself everyone loses and the cry for recovery reaches down through the generations without end.
+Recollection and reconciliation is a painful process.
 For some it is impossible even now.
-For others like my mother who cannot change history, she can change her relationship with those memories and in doing so shift her perspective retrospectively, to reconcile in some small way what life has revealed over the years.
-When the relationship you have with your memories change, you change too.
-When the pain of remembrance and recognition meet, revelation is possible.
+For others like my mother who cannot change history, she can change her relationship with her memories and in doing so shift her perspective and understanding to reconcile in some small way what life has revealed over the years.
+It is not just what happens in the midst of it, but what we do with it that matters.

 'When truth and mercy meet, peace and reconciliation have kissed".
 (Psalm 84 1:1).